contagon/handbook/handbook/8-elders-quorum.md

 #### 8.2.2.3 Long-Term Needs and Self-Reliance

-Under the bishop’s direction, the elders quorum and Relief Society presidencies help members with long-term needs and self-reliance.
+As coordinated by the bishop, the elders quorum and Relief Society presidencies help members with long-term needs and self-reliance.
 They teach principles of temporal and spiritual self-reliance.
 See [chapter 22] and “[Self-Reliance]” in the Gospel Library app.

-If a person or family needs assistance, the elders quorum and Relief Society presidents counsel together under the direction of the bishop about how to help (see [22.4]).
+If a person or family needs assistance, the elders quorum and Relief Society presidents counsel together, as coordinated by the bishop, about how to help (see [22.4]).

 The elders quorum president, Relief Society president, or another leader helps the person or family develop a [Self-Reliance Plan].
 Ministering brothers or sisters can also help with the plan.
 Often, other members of the elders quorum or Relief Society have skills or experience that can help.
 All who assist treat information with confidentiality.
 For more information, see [22.3.3] and [22.8].

 #### 8.2.2.4 When a Ward Member Dies

 When a ward member dies, elders quorum and Relief Society presidencies offer comfort and assistance.
-Under the direction of the bishop, they can help with the funeral.
+Under the bishop’s guidance, they can help with the funeral.

 If possible, deceased members who were endowed are buried or cremated in temple clothing.
 The body of a man may be dressed by his wife or by an endowed male family member.
 If a family member is not available or would prefer not to do the dressing, the bishop may ask the elders quorum president to invite an endowed man to dress the body or oversee the dressing.
 For more information, see [38.5.8].